 rm -f /usr/local/bin/ppcarm ln -sf /usr/local/lib/fpc/3.1.1/ppcarm /usr/local/bin/ppcarm

 Finally, verify that when you invoke the fpc compiler, you get the version you expect:

 apt-get install libx11-dev libgdk-pixbuf2.0-dev libcairo2-dev gir1.2-coglpango-1.0 libpangox-1.0-dev xorg-dev libgtk2.0-dev libpango1.0-dev

 Download and Compile Lazarus

 As with FPC, this will download the latest version.
-You can find old version as co http://svn.freepascal.org/svn/lazarus/branches.
+You can find old versions at http://svn.freepascal.org/svn/lazarus/tags.
 If you choose to use one, update the svn command below.

 mkdir /usr/local/lazarus cd /usr/local/lazarus svn co http://svn.freepascal.org/svn/lazarus/trunk source cd source #copy/paste the following one at a time to verify they #both work without error make all OPT="-dFPC_ARMHF -CpARMV6 -OpARMV6" make install OPT="-dFPC_ARMHF -CpARMV6 -OpARMV6" PREFIX=/usr/local

 Remove Lazarus Source (you don’t want to do this for FPC, as Lazarus needs it)